nebi-um/testing_workshop/README.md

 <a name="unittest"></a>
 ### unittest

-[Unittest](https://docs.python.org/3/library/unittest.html) is a standard library for python, and its version will depend on your python instalation.
+[Unittest](https://docs.python.org/3/library/unittest.html) is a standard library for python.
+Its version will depend on your python instalation.

 #### Asserting

-Asserting whenever the outputs are as expected is done using methods of the testcase, which follow the pattern:
+Asserting whenever the outputs are as expected is done through methods of the testcase, which follow the pattern:

 ```python
 self.assertCONDTION